 To help Approved Admission modernize its legacy system, the ModLogix team decided to use a combination of two approaches: replatforming and refactoring.

 By replatforming the system and optimizing it to a new environment, we’ve simplified its maintenance, improved the performance, and reduced the per-transaction cost.

 We also wanted to make the software more flexible, so it would successfully serve the business’s needs.
 To reach this goal, we decided to use refactoring to make the code clearer and more readable.

 The ModLogix team has years of experience providing legacy system modernization services.
-Feel free to contact us if you want the modernization process to be conducted the right way and bring positive outcomes for the business.
+Feel free to contact us if you want the modernization process to be conducted the right way, understand how to test legacy code, and bring positive outcomes for the business.